Askarpour/askarpour.github.io/_pages/publications.md

 * “Formal Model of Human Erroneous Behavior for Safety Analysis in Collaborative Robotics”(2019).
 In: Robotics and Computer-Integrated Manufacturing.

 <h3>Conference Proceedings and Workshops</h3>
+* "ATheNA-S: A Testing Tool for Simulink Models Driven by Software Requirements and Domain Expertise" (2024).
+In: Foundations of Software Engineering (FSE)
+* "Comprehensive Change Impact Analysis Applied to Advanced Automotive Systems" (2024).
+In: Computer Safety, Reliability, and Security (SAFECOMP)
 * "Robotic Mission Adaptation eXemplars" (2021).
 In: Artifacts Track of 16th Symposium on Software Engineering for Adaptive and Self-Managing Systems (SEAMS).
 Co-located with ICSE 2021.
 [Pitch video](https://www.youtube.com/watch?v=gjS7ZDJVrWI).
 <!-- * “Experimental Implementation of Discrete Time Quantum Walk with the IBM Qiskit Library” (2021).
 In: Second International Workshop on Quantum Software Engineering (Q-SE). co-located with ICSE 2021. -->
 * “How to Formally Model Human in Collaborative Robotics” (2020).
 In: Second Workshop on Formal Methods for Autonomous Systems.
 [Presentation](https://www.youtube.com/watch?v=tirkkbor6Gw).